IBM/watsonx-data-lab/docs/wxd-revisions.md

     For IBM Data Virtualization Manager for z/OS and PostgreSQL, select Validate certificate to validate whether the SSL certificate that is returned by the host is trusted.

-    For the IBM Data Virtualization Manager for z/OS data source, you can choose to provide the hostname in the SSL certificate.[text](../../watsonx-data-poc/docs/wxd-certificate.md)
+    For the IBM Data Virtualization Manager for z/OS data source, you can choose to provide the hostname in the SSL certificate.

 * Secure ingestion job history